ethereum/consensus-specs/specs/phase0/deposit-contract.md

 #### Deposit amount

 The amount of ETH (rounded down to the closest Gwei) sent to the deposit contract is the deposit amount, which must be of size at least `MIN_DEPOSIT_AMOUNT` Gwei.
-Note that ETH consumed by the deposit contract is no longer usable on the execution-layer until sometime after the Merge.
+Note that ETH consumed by the deposit contract is no longer usable on the execution-layer until sometime after Bellatrix fork.

 #### Withdrawal credentials